brunobragamedeiros/rewards_homework_bruno/e2e/README.md

 ### Continuous integration

 This was my first time coding with Playwright + Pytest.
 As I found the homework interesting, I wanted to see how it would perform in CI.
-I created a very basic workflow (thanks for sharing the CI.yaml, most of the setup was easily reused!) with video upload and pytest-html report generation.
+I created a very basic workflow with video upload and pytest-html report generation (thanks for sharing the CI.yaml, most of the setup was easily reused!).
 I found out the tests in CI are running less stable than locally, but it was a great learning experience to set up the CI workflow.

 ### Remaining challenges